 Thoughts on verbalizing your breath while you're dancing on a competition floor?
 I'm a big believer in verbalizing your breath on a practice floor, but I don't want it to sound like a tennis match when I'm actually dancing the Chacha in front of a judge.

 KIMBERLEY: Yeah.
-I think there's a time and a place I, I agree.
-I know I, I, I use techniques when coaching, so that, my students get used to that drops weight that they can, right.
+I think there's a time and a place.
+I use techniques when coaching so that my students get used to that drops weight that they can, right.
 Let it out and let it out with the noise if you need to, because then everything's going to go.
 The hard part then is if I'm training it constantly in the competition in the studio, am I going to bring it to the competition floor and Paso Doble how many times do I have to stomp my feet really loud and go "Ha" like it does make me look at you?
 I think that you get a second look from me, so maybe that's a good thing, but it's a judgmental look.
 No, I'm getting paid to judge, but like, why would you yell like that?
 So yeah, I think that there's a time and a place and sometimes if you feel it, you can't help it.

 But again, that goes to the, my well-rehearsed is my wink, my point in the same spot every single time.
 And I've started my routine in front of this judge round after round, after round, and I'm still winking and points in it, the judge in the same spot.
 Every time.
 I know.
 I know.
 There's no spontaneity.
 You're not listening to the music.
 You're not going with what you feel at that time.
 How you portray in the whole situation.
 You just well-rehearsed on pointing and looking, so then it's not real.
 Oh, I think that goes with the voice and Ooh.